Hyperpat’s HyperDay

 There has always been a small segment of the human population that is just not satisfied with the status quo, who want to see what’s over that next hill, who will endure great deprivation in search of such dreams.
 Without such people, humanity would become stagnant and ingrown, always worrying about the local problem of the day, and missing one of the grander aspects of what it is to be human.
 Stross is wrong.
 We will colonize our solar system, as there will always be a few of us who don’t count the cost.

-Posted in Books, SF, Science & Engineering, Science fiction and fantasy, science fiction | 4 Comments »
+Posted in Books, Science & Engineering, science fiction, Science fiction and fantasy, SF | 4 Comments »

 Creationism and the Scalzi Challenge